Munter/netlify-plugin-hashfiles/README.md

     type: netlify-plugin-hashfiles
 ```

+**IMPORTANT NOTE:** Hashing files has to be the last thing you do before deploying.
+Make sure you add hashfiles at the bottom of your plugin configuration.

 ## Configuration

 Hashfiles works out of the box, but can be improved upon with some improved knowledge about your site.